-The core purpose of CRM software is building and maintaining relationships with your company's current and potential customers.
+The core purpose of CRM software is to build and maintain relationships with your company’s current and potential customers.
 Using data collection, your company can stay up to date on what your customers want and need as well as their shopping habits, and you can offer specialized ads and promotions to them based on these insights.

 This workflow automation feature triggers an action when a certain event occurs.
 For instance, if a lead requests information for a certain product or service, the CRM will automatically redirect the inquiry to the sales rep who specializes in that area.
 As another example, if an opportunity doesn’t respond to a proposal, you can set the CRM software to automatically send a follow-up after 48 hours.

 CRM software can automate sales tasks such as contact management, tracking, customer interactions, order processing, order tracking, inventory control, information sharing and performance evaluation.

 Sales force management

 This core function of CRM software helps teams close sales, with tactics such as lead nurturing, lead rating, analytics, goal setting, results from analysis and performance evaluations.

 This refers to techniques for maximizing profits throughout the life cycle of a contract.
 CRM uses analytics to provide sales reps with key information to help them close sales and retain customer loyalty.

 CRM software is a vital asset to sales teams.
 They can use the collected information to improve their sales pitches, targeting each pitch to a specific person or group.